 - Click on that PDF, and press Upload.

-After applying, you will receive an authentication number which you can use to track the progress of your application.
+After applying, you will receive an authentication number which you can use to track the progress of your copyright application.
 The mandatory waiting period following this is 30 days.
 Moreover, if a complaint is filed, the Registrar of Copyrights will hear arguments from both parties and then decide on who is at fault and who is right, following which they will register the work.

-In case no objection claim is filed, examiners analyse the application, and if no discrepancies are found, the registration is deemed complete.
+In case no objection claim is filed, examiners analyze the application, and if no discrepancies are found, the registration is deemed complete.
 Further, if any fault is found, they will notify the petitioner following which they have 45 days to rectify the mistake in the application.